• Home

 East Suffolk’s parks and green spaces are great places to exercise and relax.
 However, it is vital that we respect these spaces and behave appropriately so they can be enjoyed by everyone.

-When using East Suffolk’s parks or green spaces, it is vital that you take these steps:
+When using East Suffolk’s parks or green spaces, please ensure the following:

 • Please behave considerately when using these spaces.
 For example, Barbecues can cause fires, particularly in dry weather, so should only be used if explicitly allowed.

-• There are 57 public toilet facilities across East Suffolk - Public toilet opening times and locations.
+• There are 45 public toilet facilities across East Suffolk.

-• Keep your dog on a lead to ensure you can safely keep a minimum of two metres away from others.
+• Keep your dog on a lead near to play equipment.

 • Please take all your litter home with you.